-The receiver electronics are connected with the transmitter electronics with a multicore cable.
+The receiver electronics are connected with the transmitter electronics with a multi-core cable.
 The detected absorption signal from the photo-detector is amplified and transferred to the transmitter unit through this cable.
 The same cable transfers the required power from the transmitter unit to the receiver unit.

-The transmitter enclosure contains the main CPU board, power supply, Aux pcb, optional Ethernet card and provides all customer connection terminals.
+The transmitter enclosure contains the main CPU board, power supply, Aux PCB, optional Ethernet card and provides all customer connection terminals.
 The CPU board performs all instrument control and calculation of the gas concentration.
 The main board incorporates all electronics required for instrument operation such as diode laser current and temperature control and analogue-to-digital signal conversion.
 A display (LCD) continuously displays the gas concentration, laser beam transmission and instrument status.
 The RS-232 port can be used for direct serial communication with a PC.
-The optional Ethernet board provides TCP/IP communication.
+The optional Ethernet board provides TCP/IP communication via LAN (local area network), which can be used instead of serial communication.
 The auxiliary board provides output options such as 4-20 mA current outputs for gas concentration and laser beam transmission (the latter optional), relays for control of the instrument status (warning / error) as well as a gas-alarm relay.